in-toto/toc/reviews/incubation-in-toto.md

 FIXME:
 * A [formalized governance
 policy](https://github.com/in-toto/docs/blob/master/GOVERNANCE.md) has been
 instituted project-wide.
-This incldues not only the in-toto python reference implementation, but the specifications, implementations in other languages and cloud-native tooling.
+This includes not only the in-toto python reference implementation, but the specifications, implementations in other languages and cloud-native tooling.